 Advantages of sharing a flat in Reykjavík

-• Having a cheaper rental cost, sharing a flat you will be able to use the rest of your budget to explore Reykjavik and the rest of Iceland.
-If you like nature you will be in paradise!
+- Sharing a flat reduces rental costs, allowing you to spend more of your budget exploring Reykjavík and the rest of Iceland.
+If you love nature, you’ll be in paradise!

-• You can choose between single and shared rooms that are parts of private apartments or residences.
-The latter are called “Guesthouses”.
+- You can choose between single and shared rooms in private apartments or student residences.
+The latter are often referred to as “Guesthouses”.

 Disadvantages of sharing a flat in Reykjavík

-• Some of the shared flats are in neighbourhoods far from the city centre and public transport is not the best.
-Commuting can take a long time.
+- Some shared flats are located far from the city centre, and public transport is not always reliable, which makes commuting time-consuming.

-Erasmus App for your exchange programme in Reykjavík
+Erasmus Apps for your exchange programme in Reykjavík

 How to meet people in Reykjavík

-In addition to considering the options we recommend below, try and befriend your roommates!
-You are going to spend a lot of time with them and they sure make the experience more fun.
+In addition to the options below, try befriending your roommates!
+You’ll spend a lot of time with them, and they can make your experience more fun.

 Student associations in Reykjavík

-There are several student associations at the various universities in the city, such as the University of Reykjavík or the University of Iceland.
-Thanks to these organizations you will be able to enjoy a large number of events and activities, meeting people with the same interests as you in them.
+There are several student associations at the universities in Reykjavík, such as the University of Reykjavík and the University of Iceland.
+These organisations host numerous events and activities where you can meet people with similar interests.

-You will surely find the possibility of joining WhatsApp groups of international students in Reykjavík, both through associations and through Facebook groups.
-Take the opportunity to introduce yourself and find young people who want to share experiences with you.
+You can also join WhatsApp groups for international students in Reykjavík, which you can find through student associations and Facebook groups.
+Introduce yourself and find young people eager to share experiences with you.

 Tips for living in a shared apartment in Reykjavík